IP Checker

 #### Language

-Checks the browser's `navigator.language` and `navigator.languages` .
+Checks the browser's `navigator.language` and `navigator.languages`.
 If the browser language (for example, `ru-RU`) does not match the IP country, anti-fraud systems will notice it.

 #### Screen Resolution

-Analyzes the screen resolution and aspect ratio.
+Analyzes screen resolution and aspect ratio.
 Non-standard values may indicate a virtual machine or a headless browser.

 #### Canvas Fingerprint